zoe-pith/pith-site/sections/pith.md

 ### Current Menu

-Sourdough bread, soft salted butter, green olives.
+Sourdough bread, soft salted butter, preserved white asparagus, and green olives.

-Raw tuna with dried tomato and chilies; raw scallops with black garlic and seaweed; raw mushrooms with lemon zest and pecorino.
+Raw tuna with tomato and chili paste; raw turbot in a morel vinaigrette; raw scallops with seaweed; a few salty slices of beef.

-Radicchio with grapefruit and shallots; carrots roasted with chipotle and hazelnuts; golden beets with yogurt and sourdough croutons.
+Citrus and shallot salad; carrots roasted in chipotle butter; thick yogurt with pumpkin seed togarashi.

-Roasted quail and leeks; preserved lemon gravy; chewy barley risotto; lemony wild greens.
+Poached tilefish with mustard greens and caramelized fennel; chewy barley risotto with crispy mushrooms; lemony leaves of radicchio.

-Warm dark chocolate and white sesame ice cream.
+Warm dark chocolate and brown butter ice cream.

 ### Reservations